 Legal Research and Online Resources: We conduct legal research on land and housing issues and publish easy-to-read legal information on our brand new online legal resource library - CommunityHousingLaw.org.
 This website is still a work in progress, so stay tuned for more information on starting housing cooperatives, community land trusts, and other forms of shared, cooperative, and equitable housing!

-Public Education: We often host teach-ins and community conversations on a range of issues related to cooperative housing and community control of land.
+Public Education: We often host teach-ins and community conversations on a range of issues related to cooperative housing and community control of land, including this webinar on financing permanently affordable housing.
 Visit our events calendar to see what's coming up!

 Short-term residential rentals, like those facilitated by online platforms including Airbnb, Homeaway, and Flipkey, have become a popular alternative to traditional hotels in recent years.
 A drastic increase in short-term rental (STR) activity has many cities feeling the negative cumulative impacts of STRs on housing prices and availability, neighborhood quality, and public revenues.
 However STRs can also provide some benefits, including creating opportunities for income generation, diversifying travel options, and spreading tourism dollars to local residents and businesses.
 Our policy recommendations for equitable short-term rental regulation balance the potential benefits of STRs with the need for protection of important public interests.
 Click here to read or download Regulating Short-Term Rentals: A Guidebook for Equitable Policy.